sadegh16/ML-Higgs-project1/README.md

 ### Hyperparameter tuning:

-`crossvalidalidation.py`: using cross-validation to test the accuracy of different models.
+using cross-validation to test the accuracy of different models.

 ### Notebook

-`ml-epfl.ipynb`: all the running and testing used by this file, so you can check the output of cells to see the results
+`ml_epfl.ipynb`: all the running and testing used by this file, so you can check the output of cells to see the results

 ### Documentation

-`documents/report.pdf`: a 2-pages report of the complete solution.
+`report.pdf`: a 2-pages report of the complete solution.